KevinWFred/PRS_bladder/README.md

-# PRS for bladder cancer cancer in European population
+# PRS for bladder cancer in European population

 - Goal
 The goal of the study is to build polygenic risk score (PRS) for bladder cancer in European population.